Southwest University

+Southwest University (SWU) is a public university in Beibei, Chongqing, China.
+It is affiliated with the Ministry of Education, and co-funded by the Ministry of Education, the Ministry of Agriculture and Rural Affairs, and the Chongqing Municipal People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 Overview

 Southwest University (SWU) is a comprehensive university sponsored by the Ministry of Education of China.
 It was founded in July 2005 with the merger of Southwest Normal University and Southwest Agricultural University, both of whose histories are over 100 years.
 It is one of the "Double First Class University Plan" and abolished "211 Project" universities which get preferential support for their development and construction from the Central Government of China.
 The total number of the students at SWU is more than 80,000, of which 50,000 are full-time students.
 There are also many international students working for their bachelor's, master's or doctor's degrees and other advanced studies in SWU every year.

 SWU is located in Chongqing municipality, which is the central city in the Western China Development Project.
 Southwest University began to enroll international students in the 1950s.
 It is also one of the universities designated by the Ministry of Education to enroll Chinese Government Scholarship students.
 Most of the international students in SWU are now majoring in Chinese language, Pedagogy, Psychology, Economics, Business in China, Chinese Minorities Studies, Life Sciences, Food Sciences, Agriculture, Fine Arts, and Chinese Martial Arts etc. The qualified international students in Southwest University have the chance to get Chongqing Mayor Scholarships and SWU Excellent Overseas Students Scholarship.
 In addition, SWU is donating a share of Integrative Insurance for Medical Care and Accidents for every long-term overseas student.

 The university covers a broad range of academic disciplines including philosophy, economics, law, pedagogics, literature, history, science, engineering, agriculture and management.
 It offers 40 national key disciplines, 66 doctoral programs, 9 postdoctoral programs, 159 master's programs and 97 bachelor's programs.
 SWU is known nationwide for its teaching methodological and agricultural studies.
 Studies in Pedagogics, psychology and agriculture have distinguished predominance in China; The Research of Silkworm genome is top in the world.
 A great deal of creative research works have been achieved in the fields like Zero Tillage Cultivation, Silkworm Genome, Studies on the Education and Psychological Behavior of Minorities in Southwestern China, and the Research on Human Time Cognition.